Size ranking: 45th

 One of the 12 constellations introduced at the end of the 16th century by the Dutch navigators Pieter Dirkszoon Keyser and Frederick de Houtman after their pioneer observations of the southern skies.
 Grus represents a long-necked wading bird, the crane.
 Possibly they had in mind the Sarus crane of India and southeast Asia, which is the largest species of crane, standing nearly 6ft tall.

 Grus was formed from stars south of Piscis Austrinus, the Southern Fish.
-In fact, the star we now know as Gamma Gruis, marking the crane’s head, was taken over from the original Greek Piscis Austrinus – Ptolemy listed it in the Almagest as the star on the tip of the tail.
+In fact, the star we now know as Gamma Gruis, marking the crane’s head, was taken over from the original Greek Piscis Austrinus – Ptolemy described it in the Almagest as lying on the tip of the fish’s tail.
 Bayer and others straightened out the tail of Piscis Austrinus so that it did not overlap with the head of Grus.

-The constellation’s brightest star, second-magnitude Alpha Gruis, is named Alnair, from an abbreviation of the Arabic meaning ‘the bright one from the fish’s tail’; this name arose because Arab astronomers in the 16th century had extended the tail of Piscis Austrinus southwards beyond the Ptolemaic limits of the constellation.
+The constellation’s brightest star, second-magnitude Alpha Gruis, is named Alnair, from an abbreviation of the Arabic al-nayyir min dhanab al-hūt meaning ‘the bright one from the fish’s tail’.
+This name arose because Arab astronomers in the 16th century had extended the tail of Piscis Austrinus southwards beyond the Ptolemaic limits of the constellation; it was never part of the original Greek version.

 There are no legends associated with Grus, but in Greek mythology the crane was sacred to Hermes.